 Perch Fishing Q&A with Tournament Angler Jeff Dean

-Jeff Dean of Dresden, New York, has been fishing for perch in tournaments and for fun in the state’s Finger Lakes region for more than 20 years.
+Jeff Dean of Dresden, New York, has been perch fishing in tournaments and for fun in the state’s Finger Lakes region for more than 20 years.
 His biggest yellow perch weighed 2 pounds, 4 ounces.
-He starts fishing as early as February each year, or whenever the ice on lakes break up, and will fish into May if they’re still biting.
-He admits that spring turkey season pulls him away, but until then, it’s all about boating piles of big perch, as they move shallow now to feed and spawn.
+He starts fishing for perch as early as February each year, or whenever the ice on lakes break up, and keeps at it through spring.
+He admits that the turkey season pulls him away, but until then, it’s all about boating piles of big perch, as they move shallow to feed and spawn.
 I managed to catch Dean off the water long enough to ask him all about it.
-Here are his secrets and tips.
+Here are his perch fishing secrets and tips.

-Q: What the best way to find perch in the spring?
+Q: What’s the best way to find perch in the spring?